-Despite the rhetoric in the popular and business press trumpeting the removal of "the limitations of geography", a number of researchers have demonstrated that rather than simply dispersing, the Internet in fact exhibits an uneven spatial pattern throughout the United States and world.
+Despite the rhetoric in the popular and business press trumpeting the removal of 'the limitations of geography', a number of researchers have demonstrated that rather than simply dispersing, the Internet in fact exhibits an uneven spatial pattern throughout the United States and world.
 Using a combination of interview and regression methodologies, this article argues that the regional distribution of venture capital investing played a central role in determining the location of new Internet startups.
-This was largely due to the premium that entrepreneurs placed on one of the hallmarks of venture capital, i.e., speed, and the reliance of venture capitalists upon local networks and knowledge for their investments.
+This was largely due to the premium that entrepreneurs placed on one of the hallmarks of venture capital, i.e. speed, and the reliance of venture capitalists upon local networks and knowledge for their investments.
 The ability to provide these types of value-added inputs in a timely manner is greatly assisted by geographic proximity.
 Rather than being an easily moved and fungible commodity, venture capital investing depends upon non-monetary inputs such as knowledge about possible investments and prefers to be close to companies in order to monitor and assist them.
-Thus, despite telecommunications technologies and global financial markets that have vastly expand the geographic range of economic interaction; regions remain central to economic development in the current economy.
+Thus, despite telecommunications technologies and global financial markets that have vastly expanded the geographic range of economic interaction, regions remain central to economic development in the current economy.

-Keywords: venture capital, internet, e-commerce, dot-coms, entrepreneurship, regional development
+Keywords: venture capital, Internet, e-commerce, dot-coms, entrepreneurship, regional development JEL classifications: G240, R110, O180, L86, M130, O320 Date submitted: 2 February 2001 Date accepted: 10 September 2001

-Introduction
+1. Introduction

-Despite the rhetoric in the popular and business press trumpeting the removal of "the limitations of geography", a number of researchers have demonstrated that rather than simply dispersing, the Internet in fact exhibits an uneven spatial pattern throughout the United States and world.
-(Kolko, 1999; Townsend, 2001a; Kellerman, 2000; Telegeography, 2000; Zook, 2000; Zook, 2001) This has particularly been the case for the entrepreneurial activity surrounding Internet or dot-com companies that has clustered in a relatively small number of US regions.
+Despite the rhetoric in the popular and business press trumpeting the removal of 'the limitations of geography', a number of researchers have demonstrated that rather than simply dispersing, the Internet in fact exhibits an uneven spatial pattern throughout the United States and the world (Kolko, 1999; Kellerman, 2000; Telegeography, 2000; Zook, 2000, 2001; Townsend, 2001a).
+This has particularly been the case for the entrepreneurial activity surrounding Internet or dot-com companies that has clustered in a relatively small number of US regions.
 Although this sector continues to evolve, the market downturn in technology stocks that started in April 2000 provides a useful delineation to mark the end of this initial period of the commercial Internet.
-This era, running roughly six years from April 1994 when Netscape was formally incorporated to April 2000, tells a remarkable story of how a new communications technology changed from a tool of academics and computer geeks into a new medium used by mainstream society.
+This era, running for roughly six years, from April 1994 when Netscape was formally incorporated to April 2000, tells a remarkable story of how a new communications technology changed from a tool of academics and computer geeks into a new medium used by mainstream society.